 - Do more activities that make you feel present.
 Being 100% in the moment with what you’re doing is magical.
 Seek the opportunities that make you feel so engaged that you can’t imagine the thought of anything else.
-For me it’s casually going down to the basketball courts to shoot some hoops coupled with my favourite playlist, or having a deep conversation about topics I’m interested in.
+For me, it’s casually going down to the basketball courts to shoot some hoops coupled with my favourite playlist, or having an in-depth conversation about topics I’m interested in.
 Whatever it is, find out what these activities are and fill your life with them.
 You’ll feel better for it.

 - Avoid getting into debt.
 I can’t stress this point enough.
 I stupidly took out a loan when I was 19 to get a brand new motorcycle.
 This decision not only cost me more interest payments on the debt for years to come, it also created one of the biggest emotional burdens I’ve ever encountered.
 Having that debt was suffocating and quite frankly depressing.
 It got to the point when I was not opening up letters in the mail because I knew it was going to be from the bank.
 Now that I’m not in that situation, I appreciate and respect money a lot more and I don’t wish that feeling upon anyone.

 - Double down on your strengths and outsource your weaknesses.
 Be honest with yourself and identify what you’re naturally good at.
 Is it playing an instrument?
 Being a nurturing mother?
-Are you an amazing salesperson?
+Are you a fantastic salesperson?
 We all have gifts and talents.
 Stop wasting your time trying to get better at things you’re not great at and go deep with what you already do well.